Happo docs

 Continuous Integration

-If you run the test suite in a CI environment, the happo-cypress module will do its best to auto-detect your environment and adapt its behavior accordingly:
+If you run the test suite in a CI environment, the happo-cypress and happo-e2e modules will do their best to auto-detect your environment and adapt its behavior accordingly:

-• On PR builds, compare the screenshots against the master branch
+• On PR builds, compare the screenshots against the main branch

-• On master builds, simply create the Happo report
+• On main branch builds, simply create the Happo report

 To get the results of the Happo jobs back to your PRs/commits, you need to install and configure the Happo GitHub app.
 Instructions are available in the Continuous Integration docs.